manitahf/mpcs-53014-final-project/README.md

 ## Running the Application

-The web application has been deployed using CodeDeploy to our Load Balanced web servers and can be accessed at the links below:
+The web application has been deployed using CodeDeploy to our load balanced web servers and can be accessed at the links below:
 - [Trip Stats](http://manita-lb-1574432182.us-east-2.elb.amazonaws.com/trip-stats.html)
 - [Submit New Trip](http://manita-lb-1574432182.us-east-2.elb.amazonaws.com/submit-trips.html)